jquast/blessed/docs/pains.rst

 =============

 When constructing rich console applications, there are a surprisingly great number of portability issues.
-Though Blessings provides an abstraction for the full terminal capability database to ensure compatibility across many types of terminals, there are still many portability issues that the terminal :attr:`~.kind` alone cannot abstract for you.
+Though Blessed provides an abstraction for the full terminal capability database to ensure compatibility across many types of terminals, there are still many portability issues that the terminal :attr:`~.kind` alone cannot abstract for you.